bpaflab/bpaflab.github.io/_talks/2022-04-07-MMS-seminar.md

 location: "Sydney, Australia"
 ---

-A presentation to the School providing an overview of the main research areas of the Blood Pressure and Vascular Function Laboratory in 2022.
+A presentation to the Macquarie Medical School providing an overview of the main research areas of the Blood Pressure and Vascular Function Laboratory in 2022.